gher-uliege/DIVAnd.py/README.md

 * Install python package [pyjulia](https://github.com/JuliaPy/pyjulia)

-`divand.py` is tested with python 2.7 but should also work with python 3 once `pyjulia` is installed properly.
+`divand.py` is tested with Python 2.7 but should also work with Python 3 once `pyjulia` is installed properly.

 ```bash
 git clone https://github.com/JuliaPy/pyjulia